The First Mrs. Fraser (1932 film)

 The First Mrs. Fraser is a 1932 British musical romance film directed by Thorold Dickinson and Sinclair Hill and starring Henry Ainley, Joan Barry and Dorothy Dix.
-It is an adaptation of the 1929 play The First Mrs. Fraser by St. John Greer Ervine.
-It was made at Wembley Studios.
-The sets were designed by J. Elder Wills and Oscar Werndorff.
+It was written by Peter Ellis and Leslie Howard Gordon, adapted from the 1929 play The First Mrs. Fraser by St. John Greer Ervine.
+It was made at Wembley Studios with sets designed by J. Elder Wills and Oscar Werndorff.

+Plot

+James Fraser, after divorcing his first wife Janet, marries Elsie, but is unhappy.
+Elsie wants a divorce so as to marry Lord Larner but Fraser refuses and turns to Janet for advice, who subsequently finds Elsie is having an affaire with a gigolo.
+Janet forces Elsie to grant James a divorce, and Janet and James marry again.